Will Dispute Lawyers Sydney

 How often should I review my Will?

 You should certainly review your Will after any major events, such as marriage, divorce, property purchase or sale, death of a beneficiary or if your assets change significantly.
-We also recommend that you take a look at your Will every couple of years just to make sure that it is still the best instrument for you and for your family.
+Our Sydney will dispute lawyers also recommend that you take a look at your Will every couple of years just to make sure that it is still the best instrument for you and for your family.